-The Youth in Action Programme, which ran from 2007 to 2013, aimed to inspire a sense of active citizens, solidarity, and tolerance among young Europeans, as well as involve them in shaping the future of the European Union.
+The Youth in Action programme, which ran from 2007 to 2013, aimed to inspire active citizenship, solidarity and tolerance and involve young people in shaping the future of the European Union.

-Following on from the YOUTH Programme (2000-2006), Youth in Action promoted mobility, non-formal learning, intercultural dialogue, and inclusion, primarily among people aged 13-30 and supported youth workers and civil society organisations through training and networking.
+Youth in Action (YiA) promoted mobility, non-formal learning, intercultural dialogue and inclusion, primarily among people aged 13-30 and supported youth workers and civil society organisations through training and networking.

-The programme is estimated to have supported around 8,000 projects and provided opportunities and experiences to around 150,000 young people and youth workers every year.
+The programme supported around 8,000 projects and provided opportunities for around 150,000 young people and youth workers every year.

 The Commission also carried out a major survey in 2011 to assess the impact of Youth in Action projects.